The advice sheets below have the latest information on weights and measures. If you need more advice call 01753 475111 (Regulatory Services option).

 Any equipment used in the weighing of sacks of fuel or prepacked containers must be approved for trade use and comply with the accuracy requirements under weights and measures legislation.

 Solid fuel includes coal, coke and solid fuel derived from coal or coke.
-It is normally marketed in one of two ways, either:
+It is normally sold to consumers by:

 It must always be sold by reference to weight in kilograms.

 Solid fuel merchants can either respond to specific orders from consumers or operate standard delivery rounds to regular customers.
-The fuel must be sold in sacks of 25kg or multiples of 50kg and, if delivering more than 110kg to an individual consumer, the consumer must be given a delivery note before the fuel is unloaded.
-If the consumer is not in when the merchant calls a delivery note must still be left.
+The fuel must be sold in sacks of 25 kg or multiples of 50 kg and, if delivering more than 110 kg to an individual consumer, the consumer must be given a delivery note before the fuel is unloaded.
+If the consumer is not in when you call a delivery note must still be left.

 The delivery note must contain the following information:

-The merchant's vehicle is required to display their name and address and a notice that states the following: 'All open sacks on this vehicle contain either 25 or 50 kilograms'.
+Your vehicle is required to display your name and address and a notice that states the following: 'All open sacks on this vehicle contain either 25 or 50 kg'.

-If the consumer queries the weight delivered he has the right, subject to certain conditions, to request that the merchant re-weighs the fuel in his presence, but if it is correct the merchant is entitled to reasonable expenses for doing this work.
+If the consumer queries the weight delivered they have the right, subject to certain conditions, to request that the merchant re-weighs the fuel in their presence, but if it is correct you are entitled to reasonable expenses for doing this work.

 Some delivery vehicles, called auto-baggers, weigh loose fuel into bags at the rear of the vehicle.
 These vehicles have a bag counter on them, which the driver should zero before starting; it shows the number of bags delivered at the end.

 Merchants who are members of the Approved Coal Merchants Scheme will display the logo of the scheme on their vehicles and delivery notes.